-This is a guest post by Linn Vermilion Smith.
+This is a post by Linn Vermilion Smith.
 Linn spent 25 years of her adult life traveling the world as a professional singer.
 Before moving to Ecuador in October of 2010, Linn and her husband Cardell lived in Hawaii.

 My Life in Ecuador: Linn Vermilion Smith

 I was living on Kauai when I first heard about Ecuador.

 Our retreat business was rapidly declining with the economy in the dumps and we were looking at other ideas about where to go and what to do.

 My sister and her husband had done a lot of research on other countries where one could retire.